-[Location] Engineering Science Depts Bldg.-215 [Credits] 1 [Restriction] [Lecture Form(s)] Seminar
+[Location] C3-Lecture Room 4a [Credits] 1 [Restriction] No Restriction [Lecture Form(s)] Seminar

-[Language] English [Instructor] Matsuno, Ide, Matsumoto, Takata, Suzuki, Ikeda,
+[Language] English [Instructor] Hirakata, Kurose, Aoi, Sugimoto, Kono, Nakajima

-[Course Description] This seminar provides doctor-course students an opportunity of face-to-face group discussions to exchange ideas and information with those from other research fields.
+(Course Description ) This seminar provides doctor-course students an opportunity of face-to-face group discussions to exchange ideas and information with those from other research fields.
 It is also emphasized in this seminar to give the attendees a chance to boost up the presentation skills necessary to broaden their own expertise across multi-disciplinary research fields.
 The primal aim is to offer these significant experiences of leadership as a young scientist with broad perspective in the global community.

-Theme Class number of times Description Self introduction 1-2 Organizing groups 1 Crown activity 10-12 Each group chooses an activity theme, and pursue the goal through discussion Group activity in the group.
+Theme Class number of times Description Self introduction 1-2 Organizing groups 1 10.12 Each group chooses an activity theme, and pursue the goal through discussion Group activity 10-12 in the group.
 Weekly reports on the activity are required.
 Final presentation 1-2 Each group gives presentation of its final resutls.